MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-cloudappevents-table.md

-The `CloudAppEvents` table in the [advanced hunting](advanced-hunting-overview.md) schema contains information about activities in various cloud apps and services covered by Microsoft Cloud App Security, specifically Dropbox, Exchange Online, OneDrive, Microsoft Teams, and SharePoint.
+The `CloudAppEvents` table in the [advanced hunting](advanced-hunting-overview.md) schema contains information about activities in various cloud apps and services covered by Microsoft Cloud App Security.
+For a complete list, jump to [Apps and services covered](#apps-and-services-covered).
 Use this reference to construct queries that return information from this table.

 >[!IMPORTANT]
 >This table includes information that used to be available in the `AppFileEvents` table.
 Starting March 7, 2021, users hunting through file-related activities in cloud services on and beyond this date should use the `CloudAppEvents` table instead. <br><br>Make sure to search for queries and custom detection rules that still use the `AppFileEvents` table and edit them to use the `CloudAppEvents` table.
 More guidance about converting affected queries can be found in [Hunt across cloud app activities with Microsoft 365 Defender advanced hunting](https://techcommunity.microsoft.com/t5/microsoft-365-defender/hunt-across-cloud-app-activities-with-microsoft-365-defender/ba-p/1893857).